mmolimar/kafka-connect-fs/docs/source/connector.rst

 Connector
 ********************************************

-Kafka Connect FileSystem Connector is a source connector for reading records from different sort of file formats and from different file system types and load them into Kafka.

-The connector takes advantage of the abstraction provided from `Hadoop Common <http://hadoop.apache.org/>`__ using the implementation of the ``org.apache.hadoop.fs.FileSystem`` class.
+The connector takes advantage of the abstraction provided from `Hadoop Common <https://hadoop.apache.org/>`__ using the implementation of the ``org.apache.hadoop.fs.FileSystem`` class.
 So, it's possible to use a wide variety of FS or if your FS is not included in the Hadoop Common API you can implement an extension of this abstraction and using it in a transparent way.